-BHU PET Eligibility Criteria 2020 - Banaras Hindu University will release BHU PET 2020 eligibility criteria in the second week of February 2020 along with application forms.
-The eligibility criteria of BHU PET 2020 is the minimum marks and other requirements which are necessary for appearing in BHU postgraduate entrance test.
+BHU PET Eligibility Criteria 2020 - Banaras Hindu University has released BHU PET 2020 eligibility criteria on January 30 along with application forms.
+The eligibility criteria of BHU PET 2020 is the minimum marks and other requirements which are necessary for appearing in BHU postgraduate entrance test 2020.
 BHU PET 2020 eligibility criteria may vary depending upon the various PG programmes.
 Candidates must check the eligibility criteria of BHU PET 2020 before filling the application form.
 Any candidate who does not meet the BHU PET eligibility criteria 2020 will not be offered a seat even after clearing the cut off marks in the entrance test.
-Banaras Hindu University Postgraduate Entrance Test will be conducted from the third to fourth week of May 2020.
+Banaras Hindu University Postgraduate Entrance Test will be conducted on April 26, May 10, May 22, May 23, May 24, May 26, May 27 and May 29, 2020.
 To know more details on the eligibility criteria and other related details like reservation criteria, application form and more, read the article below.

 The Faculty of Arts of the university offers M.A programmes in courses like Hindi English, Bengali, Arabic, German, French, Nepali, Sanskrit, Urdu, Marathi, Persian, Telugu, Pali, Linguistics, History of Art, I.P.R, and Philosophy.
 Candidates who wish to take admission to any of these subjects offered by the university must follow the given below eligibility criteria -